sunnydigital/sunnydigital.github.io/content/projects/iegsil-07-04-2023/index.md

   - custom-waterloop
 cover:
   image: images/iegsil.jpg
-  # alt:
-  # caption: A photo of the completed build for IEGSIL
   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---